Medicare Supplement Plan N – Medigap Plan N

 - Plan F is often referred to as the 100% plan.
 If Medicare approves a hospital, doctor, or medical bill, then Plan F will pay your copay for it.
 Simple.

 - Plan G is identical to Plan F except for one small charge; the annual Part B deductible.
-You have to pay that deductible which in 2020 is only $198 for the entire year.
-It’s not much.
+You have to pay that deductible which in 2021 is only $203 for the entire year.
+That is a sure of a lot less of a deductible than you would find for your car insurance.

 - Plan N has some co-pays built into the structure.
 In exchange for paying a much lower monthly premium than you would if you purchased a Plan F or G, you would have some small co-pays to deal with.